p4ali/Notes/general/linux.md

 ```

 ## `$(...)` and `${...}`
-`$(...)` allows command substitution, i.e. allows the output of a command to replace the command itself and can be nested.
+* `${HOME}` return the value of the variable named HOME.
-`${HOME}` return the value of the variable named HOME.
+* `$(...)` run whatever is inside the parentheses in a subshell and return that as the value. for example, $(ls) will get a list of files and subfolders in the current folder, since ls will write files and subfolders to standard out.
-`$(...)` run whatever is inside the parentheses in a subshell and return that as the value. for example, $(ls) will get a list of files and subfolders in the current folder, since ls will write files and subfolders to standard out.
+* `$(...)` allows command substitution, i.e. allows the output of a command to replace the command itself and can be nested.
 ```bash
 # print each file/folder in current folder
 for i in $(ls); do echo $i; done